Live Components

 Done!
 Now render it wherever you want:

-{{ component('product_search') }}
+{{ component('ProductSearch') }}

 As a user types into the box, the component will automatically re-render and show the new results!

-Want a demo?
+Want some demos?
 Check out https://ux.symfony.com/live-component#demo

 Installation